 Talk to your child about what you have noticed, and why you are worried.
 See if they know what has triggered their feelings and behaviour.
-They might have some good ideas of what they find helpful. *Click here* for some ideas.
+They might have some good ideas of what they would find helpful.

-Explain that you think it would be a good idea to ask other people for hep too, tell them who you are going to speak to.
+Explain that you think it would be a good idea to ask other people for help too, tell them who you are going to speak to.

 Talk to nursery / school, and explain your worries.
 School may be able to provide support or be able to refer for more help.

 Call Just One Number to discuss it with a health professional, or speak to your GP.